-Our mission is to accelerate the transition to a low-carbon, circular economy in Ontario and beyond.
+Our mission is to accelerate the transition to a low-carbon, circular economy in Canada and beyond.

 Launched by The Natural Step Canada in 2016, our unique process brings together public and private sector leaders from different sectors and value chains to co-develop and implement circular economy solutions.
 These solutions ultimately eliminate waste, improve productivity, reduce greenhouse gas emissions and foster value-creation and innovation.

 - Define the circular economy opportunity: We help governments and businesses understand the opportunities, barriers and strategies for advancing the circular economy within their organizations, their value chains and the province as a whole.

 - Accelerate promising ideas: We work with our partners to identify, incubate and scale circular economy initiatives.
 These include:

 - Strategic, collaborative initiatives to address systemic barriers that individual organizations can’t tackle alone